-- It will protect it’s family and estate if threatened.
+- They protect the family and estate if threatened.

-- They are cautious with strangers and protective of family.
+- These dogs are cautious with strangers and protective of family.

-- He will do well with younger children when supervised.
+- He does well with younger children when supervised.

 - They are great with other household pets if socialized early in life.

-- The Great Pyreness German Shepherd mix needs 1 hour of exercise daily.
+- The Great Pyrenees German Shepherd mix needs 1 hour of exercise daily.

-- He needs to be placed into a large home with access to plenty of outdoor space.
+- He needs a large home with access to plenty of outdoor space.

 Finding a Shepnees Breeder

 The Shepnees is a new and relatively rare designer dog.
-As such, you can expect to travel to find a reputable breeder who will only breed healthy pups.
-Be sure to conduct your own research into breeders, and do not work with those who cannot show you the pups, the parents or their health certificates.
+As such, you can expect to travel to find a reputable breeder who only breeds healthy pups.
+Be sure to research breeders, and do not work with those who cannot show you the pups, the parents, or their health certificates.

 Rescue & Shelters

-For your best chance of finding a Shepnees in a rescue center you should focus your efforts on dedicated breed rescue centers.
-The American German Shepherd Rescue Association list approved centers state by state along with contact details, as does the Great Pyrenees Rescue Club of America.
+For your best chance of finding a Shepnees in a rescue center, you should focus your efforts on dedicated breed rescue centers.
+The American German Shepherd Rescue Association lists approved centers state by state along with contact details, as does the Great Pyrenees Rescue Club of America.

-The Shepnees is a giant dog who will need firm love, a lot of space, and guaranteed exercise every day.
+The Shepnees is a giant dog that needs firm training, love, a lot of space, and guaranteed exercise every day.
 Without it, he may develop behavioral issues and become overprotective.